celo-org/docs/docs/command-line-interface/introduction.md

 ---
-description: >-
+title: Celo CLI
-  This Command Line Interface allows users to interact with the Celo Protocol smart contracts.
+description: The Command Line Interface allows users to interact with the Celo Protocol smart contracts.
 sidebar_position: 1
 ---

-# Introduction
+# Celo CLI

-## Getting Started
+Introduction to the Celo Command Line Interface and installation instructions.

+## What is the Celo CLI

+The Command Line Interface allows users to interact with the Celo Protocol smart contracts.

+It’s a command-line interface around the ContractKit.
+It allows you to interact with the Celo Protocol and smart contracts using command-line tools rather than writing JavaScript.
+It provides modules for interacting with modules on the ContractKit and is an excellent code reference when defining your own modules.
+Some common features you may want to consider are helping users participate in elections or in on-chain governance, voting for validators, or helping users interact with multi-sig contracts.
-### NPM Package
+## NPM Package

 The Celo CLI is published as a node module on NPM.
 Assuming you have [npm](https://www.npmjs.com/get-npm) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) both installed, you can install the Celo CLI using the following command: